Non-Parametric Structural Priors for Geometry Theorem Prediction: Introduction

 \section{Introduction}

-Multi-step theorem prediction is a cornerstone of automated reasoning~\cite{chou1993automated,Automated_Reasoning_in_Geometry}, requiring an agent to navigate complex search spaces by selecting a sequence of valid rules to achieve a goal~\cite{DeepMath}.
-Unlike unconstrained text generation, this task is governed by strict symbolic constraints: the applicability of each theorem is explicitly conditioned on the current set of derived facts, and any invalid step immediately breaks the reasoning chain.
+Multi-step theorem prediction is a cornerstone of automated reasoning~\cite{chou1993automated,Automated_Reasoning_in_Geometry}, requiring an agent to navigate complex search spaces by selecting a sequence of valid rules to achieve a goal.
+While this challenge spans various domains~\cite{DeepMath}, it is uniquely characterized in Geometry Problem Solving (GPS) by its rigid symbolic constraints~\cite{AlphaGeo,AlphaGeometry2}.
+In geometric reasoning, the applicability of each theorem is explicitly conditioned on the current set of derived facts, and any invalid step immediately breaks the reasoning chain.
 As the reasoning depth increases, the combinatorial explosion of potential theorem sequences makes finding a valid path exceptionally difficult~\cite{silver2017mastering,lample2022hypertree}.

-Geometry Problem Solving (GPS) serves as a canonical and highly demanding testbed for this challenge~\cite{AlphaGeo,AlphaGeometry2}.
-In a typical neural–symbolic pipeline, a neural model acts as a policy to propose candidate theorems~\cite{e-gps, geodrl}, while a symbolic solver executes these steps and maintains the evolving state~\cite{inter-gps}.
+To tackle this, modern neural–symbolic GPS pipelines typical deploy a neural model acts as a policy to propose candidate theorems~\cite{e-gps, geodrl}, while a symbolic solver executes these steps and maintains the evolving state~\cite{inter-gps}.
 Recent approaches predominantly rely on supervised parametric models~\cite{Fgeo-drl,hypergnet, geox}, achieving strong in-distribution accuracy but exhibiting limited flexibility.
 Their dependence on task-specific training over fixed theorem sets hampers generalization to unseen or expanded libraries without a costly re-training cycle.

 In this work, we examine whether effective theorem prediction can be achieved without task-specific training.
 A natural candidate is the in-context learning (ICL) capability of LLMs~\cite{gpt-3, cot}.
 However, we observe a phenomenon termed as \emph{structural drift}.
 As reasoning chains lengthen, the performance of vanilla ICL deteriorates sharply, in some cases approaching zero, as illustrated in Figure~\ref{fig:intro}.
 Our analysis reveals a fundamental challenge: theorem prediction is governed by strong structural dependencies, as many theorems become applicable only after specific geometric properties have been established by earlier steps.
 Vanilla ICL tends to induce near-uniform action distributions over the theorem space~\cite{baldassini2024makes}, leading to unstructured exploration and compounding errors over long reasoning horizons~\cite{faith, valmeekam2023planning,liu2024lost,berglund2023reversal}.
 Effective navigation of the theorem library therefore requires not only semantic understanding, but also an implicit grasp of the latent topological order underlying geometric reasoning~\cite{kipf2019compile}.